cultureandempire/cultureandempire.github.io/README.md

 Mobile phones can now be turned into wireless credit card terminals by using little credit card readers that plug into the phone.
 The customer swipes their card to make a payment.
 It is all rather impressive, until you realize the deceit.
 The currency is all digital, held in bank accounts somewhere.
 The devices are all digital.
 The credit card itself and that little reader are a physical bridge between a digital financial system and itself.

-Credit cards are a very bad fit for the online economy.
+Credit cards are a very bad fit for the on-line economy.
 To make a transaction, the buyer gives his credit card details to the seller, who registers the transaction to the credit card company, which then authorizes it.
 The buyer only sees the details at the end of the month, and the seller may have to wait for several months to receive his money in his "merchant account" minus the processing fees and any disputed transactions ("chargebacks").

 It takes a decent credit history to qualify for a "merchant account."
 This puts credit cards out of reach for newer, smaller sellers.
 Thus a second layer of businesses have cropped up which offer credit card processing to websites, adding further costs and delays on top.